Moles and Growths

 Treatment of Cysts

 Small cysts below the skin are, in general, completely harmless and do not require treatment.
-If a cyst becomes infected, your Trillium Creek Dermatology and Surgery Center skin expert may prescribe oral antibiotics to fight the infection, and may drain the contents of the cyst to relieve pressure and discomfort.
+If a cyst becomes infected, your Trillium Creek Dermatology skin expert may prescribe oral antibiotics to fight the infection, and may drain the contents of the cyst to relieve pressure and discomfort.
 However, the cyst may recur because the sac wall has not been removed.